eclipse-ibeji/ibeji-example-applications/freyja_adapters/digital_twin/ibeji_adapter/README.md

 ## Configuration

-The `res` directory contains two sample config files.
-The `ibeji_adapter_config.sample.json` will be copied to the build output, so you can edit this file to configure the adapter.

-### Common Configuration Fields

-Whether or not you are using Chariott, the following config values are required:

-- `service_type`: Specifies whether to call Ibeji directly or use Chariott's Service Discovery system to find it.
-Valid values are `"ChariottDiscoveryService"` and `"InVehicleDigitalTwinService"`.
+This adapter supports two different configuration schemas depending on how you want to discover the In-Vehicle Digital Twin Service:

+### Without Chariott

+To bypass Chariott and use a configuration value to specify the In-Vehicle Digital Twin Service URI, you must specify the following configuration:

+- `service_discovery_method`: Set this value to `"Config"`.
-- `uri`: The URI for the selected service.
+- `uri`: The URI for the In-Vehicle Digital Twin Service.
-- `max_retries`: The maximum number of times to retry failed attempts to communicate with the digital twin service.
+- `max_retries`: The maximum number of times to retry failed attempts to communicate with the In-Vehicle Digital Twin Service.
 - `retry_interval_ms`: The duration between retries in milliseconds.

-### Ibeji Without Chariott

-To use Ibeji without Chariott, the `service_type` must be `"InVehicleDigitalTwinService"`.
-No additional configuration is needed to use Ibeji without Chariott.

-### Ibeji With Chariott
+### Using Chariott

-To use Ibeji with [Chariott's Service Discovery system](https://github.com/eclipse-chariott/chariott/blob/main/service_discovery/README.md), the `service_type` must be `"ChariottDiscoveryService"` and you must specify the following additional config for the adapter:
+To use Chariott to discover the In-Vehicle Digital Twin Service, you must specify the following configuration:

+- `service_discovery_method`: Set this value to `"ChariottServiceDiscovery"` to use Chariott.
-- `metadata`: Information used to query Chariott's Service Discovery system.
-This is an object with the following properties:
+- `uri`: The URI for Chariott's Service Discovery system.
+- `max_retries`: The maximum number of times to retry failed attempts to communicate with Chariott or the In-Vehicle Digital Twin Service.
+- `retry_interval_ms`: The duration between retries in milliseconds.
+- `metadata`: Metadata for the discovery operation:
-  - `namespace`: The service namespace for Ibeji.
+  - `namespace`: The namespace for the In-Vehicle Digital Twin Service.
-  - `name`: The service name for Ibeji.
+  - `name`: The service name for the In-Vehicle Digital Twin Service.
-  - `version`: The service version for Ibeji.
+  - `version`: The version of the In-Vehicle Digital Twin Service to query for.

-Ibeji must also be configured to use Chariott to use this feature.
+An example of a configuration file that uses Chariott can be found at `res/ibeji_adapter_config.chariott_sample.json`.

+### Configuration Overrides

+This adapter supports the same [config overrides](../../docs/config-overrides.md) as the Freyja mocks.
+The override filename is `ibeji_adapter_config.json`, and the default config is located at `res/ibeji_adapter_config.default.json`.